 Hydrovac and utility work can take you all over the province.
-It’s quite common that you’ll be working on the side of a busy road or highway.
+It’s quite common that you’ll be working on the side of a busy road or highway, with cars whizzing by at break-neck speed.

 It can be easy to take working on the roadside for granted when you’re eager to get going on a hydrovac job, especially on rural roads.
 We tend to want to spend as little time as possible setting up controls like cones and signs, and rush to get the truck set up for excavating.